decorative image for blog on php vulnerabilities

 How Are PHP Vulnerabilities Disclosed?

 Zend and the PHP community work daily to discover PHP vulnerabilities residing in the PHP engine and in all the prominent extensions that comprise the PHP ecosystem.
 The results of this continuous process are published in the form of CVEs, by the community and in our PHP Security Center.
-These CVE entries, as discussed above, serve to help teams assess and mitigate vulnerabilities in their PHP applications.
+These CVE entries, as discussed above, serve to help teams assess and mitigate PHP vulnerabilities in their applications.

 How PHP Vulnerabilities Are Reported and Acted Upon Within the Community

 Once the fix is verified, it’s merged into the appropriate tree – but with the information obfuscated so that an observer cannot directly ascertain it is security related.
-This step is important, as it helps to keep nefarious parties from crawling for undisclosed vulnerabilities and exploiting them before the CVE (or a patch) is disclosed to the public.
+This step is important, as it helps to keep nefarious parties from crawling for undisclosed PHP vulnerabilities and exploiting them before the CVE (or a patch) is disclosed to the public.

 In the run up to the actual announcement of a CVE, a CVE identifier is associated with the patch, but the CVE is generally not given any details until after release.